mendoncaDS/binance_live_bot/README.md

 conda activate liveBot
 ~~~

-- Generate the model, scalers and parameters by running "trainModel.py"
+- Generate the model, scalers and parameters by running "trainModel.py" (Note that it uses GPU by default and will probably throw an error if not available.
+Without GPU it takes too long.)
 ~~~
 python scripts/trainModel.py
 ~~~